 Sunzay Passari 0:00

-Trying, and don't be shy of some failures, and I'm sure you'll be there.
-It's not no rocket science.
-It's just a word of persistence.
+Don't be shy of some failures, and I'm sure you'll get there.
+It's not rocket science.
+It's just a about persistence.

 Rob Stevenson 0:08